 MARITAL OR PARENTAL STATUS

-Whether applicant can meet work schedule or job requirements.
-Should be asked of both sexes.
+Whether applicant can meet work schedule or job requirements if all applicants are asked.

 Any inquiry about marital status, children, pregnancy, or child care plans.